 Avenue des Champs-Élysées

 The Champs-Élysées begins from the Place de la Concorde and ends at the Place Charles de Gaulle, where the Arc de Triomphe is located.
 This avenue is famous for many reasons, including its Bastille Day parade, as the finish to the Tour de France, and for its luxury shops.
-Home to upscale brands like Louis Vuttion, Guerlain, and Chanel, you could easily spend an entire day shopping on the Champs-Élysées.
+Home to upscale brands like Louis Vuttion, Guerlain, and Chanel, you could easily spend an entire day shopping in Paris on the Champs-Élysées.